Projects in the Centre for Machine Vision

 Stealthy object detection and recognition

-UWE's idea for a portable device to automatically detect and recognise potential threats to troops in war zones has succeeded under the MOD's Competition of Ideas scheme.
-The idea has won funding to be develop a prototype in conjunction with partners SEA (Group) Ltd. The project, led by Prof Melvyn Smith, could help detect camouflaged objects or people, and could contribute to the detection of weapons, such as guns or explosives, hidden under clothing.
+Our idea won funding to be developed into a prototype, in conjunction with partners SEA (Group) Ltd. The idea was put forward by our team of Machine Vision experts, led by Prof Melvyn Smith.
+It could help soldiers detect camouflaged objects or people and could enhance and recognise the shapes of 3D objects such as guns or explosives hidden under clothing.